Physics-Informed Neural Networks for Multi-Phase Flow in Porous Media Considering Dual Shocks and Interphase Solubility: Implementation and training results

-Until now, vanilla PINNs have managed to model the Buckley-Leverett equation featuring a single shock in the solution.
-Yet, if PINNs are capable of tackling scenarios with two discontinuities in the governing equation remains unknown.
-To explore this, the adapted Buckley-Leverett equation that models a gas-displacing-water process is additionally trained by PINNs.
-The data we use is referred from Noh et al. \citeyear{noh2007implications}, including retardation factors at -0.45 ($\mathrm{D}_{\mathrm{I} \rightarrow \mathrm{II}}$ ) and 1.05 ($\mathrm{D}_{\mathrm{II} \rightarrow \mathrm{J}}$) to account for the solubility of CO\(_2\) in aqueous phase and H\(_2\)O component in gaseous phase.
+Move on to the dual-shock B-L model, the data we used was sourced from Noh et al. \citep{noh2007implications}, including retardation factors of -0.45 ($\mathrm{D}_{\mathrm{I} \rightarrow \mathrm{II}}$ ) and 1.05 ($\mathrm{D}_{\mathrm{II} \rightarrow \mathrm{J}}$) to account for the solubility of CO\(_2\) in the aqueous phase and H\(_2\)O component in the gaseous phase.
 The viscosities for reservoir brine and injected CO\(_2\) were set at 0.548 cp and 0.189 cp, respectively, with connate water saturation at 0.25 and residual gas saturation at 0.
-The reservoir conditions are 50 \(^\circ\text{C}\) and 5000 kPa.
-The flux function is constructed in the same way as \ref{fig:Flux_function_gas}.
+The reservoir conditions were maintained at 50 \(^\circ\text{C}\) and 5000 kPa.
+The flux function was constructed as shown in Figure.\ref{fig:Flux_function_gas}.

-The training process is displayed in Fig.\ref{fig:Gas_case}.
-We see that PINN handles two discontinuities very well and the leading shock travels much faster than the trailing shock.
-The final training loss is achieved at 3.28E-7 and the error margin is 3.90\%.
+The training process is illustrated in Figure.\ref{fig:Gas_case}.
+It demonstrated that the PINN effectively handled two discontinuities, with the leading shock traveling significantly faster than the trailing shock.
+The final training loss achieved was 3.28E-07, and the error margin was 3.90\%.

-The PINN trained solution map is compared with the analytical solution in Fig. \ref{fig:2D_gas} and warmer colors indicate areas of high gas saturation, whereas cooler colors signify zones of high water saturation for this case.
-The gas saturation at the leading ($S_{g 1}$) and training shocks ($S_{g 2}$) are identified as 0.37 and 0.56, respectively.
+The PINN-trained solution map was compared with the analytical solution in Figure. \ref{fig:2D_gas}, where warmer colors indicate areas of high gas saturation, and cooler colors signify zones of high water saturation.
+The gas saturations at the leading leading ($S_{g 1}$) and the training shocks ($S_{g 2}$) were identified as 0.37 and 0.56, respectively.

-By calculating the derivative of flux function at $S_{g 1}$ and $S_{g 2}$, we can obtain the traveling velocities of two gas fronts.
-Assuming CO\(_2\) is injected into a reservoir as Fig.\ref{fig:1DGas_reservoir} shows for 30 years at a rate of 4 cubic meter per day (reservoir condition), we can project the expansion of the CO\(_2\) plume.
+By calculating the derivative of the flux function at $S_{g 1}$ and $S_{g 2}$, we can determine the traveling velocities of the two gas fronts.
+Assuming CO\(_2\) is injected into a reservoir, as Figure.\ref{fig:1DGas_reservoir} shows, at a rate of 4 cubic meter per day (reservoir conditions) for 30 years, we can project the expansion of the CO\(_2\) plume.
 The distance the leading shock spreads is:

 The distance the trailing shock reaches is: